iosh/conflux-builder/README.md

 ## Security

-Each build artifact is accompanied by a provenance file.
-This attestation provides a verifiable guarantee that the artifact was built from the specified source within this trusted GitHub Actions workflow.
+Every build artifact is accompanied by a `-attestation.json ` file.
+This attestation provides a verifiable guarantee that the artifact was built from the specified source code entirely within this trusted GitHub Actions workflow, ensuring transparency and security.

 ## License